Ambrose Jearld, Jr. Lecture

 "Reducing Harm: A politic to address institutional and cultural practices that reduce participation and retention in STEM"

-Presented by Nigel Golden, PhD Candidate at UMass Amherst
+Nigel Golden, PhD Candidate at the University of Massachusetts Amherst

 Followed by the presentation of the John K. Bullard Award to Dr. Larry Alade, NOAA Fisheries.